Springbrook National Park walks boast some of the best hiking trails in South East Queensland!

 You can even do some rock jumping into Warringa Pool if you’re up for an adrenaline rush!
 I would recommend bringing a pair of slip-on waterproof shoes for extra grip.

-It’s also possible to explore further upstream from Warringa Pool to where you’ll find a series of cascades and smaller pools.
+It’s also possible to explore further upstream from Warringa Pool where you’ll find a series of cascades and smaller pools.
 The water can be quite cold as it’s shaded from the canopy above, though it is every bit invigorating!

 RELATED ARTICLE → 3 DAY GOLD COAST ITINERARY